vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. You miss 100% of the shots you do not take. - Wayne Gretzky
 > 1. The best way to get started is to quit talking and begin doing. - Walt Disney
 > 1. Success usually comes to those who are too busy to be looking for it. - Henry David Thoreau
-> 1. Opportunities Do not happen, you create them. - Chris Grosser -- **Here**
+> 1. Opportunities do not happen, you create them. - Chris Grosser
-> 1. Success is the sum of small efforts, repeated day in and day out. - Robert Collier
+> 1. Success is the sum of small efforts, repeated day in and day out. - Robert Collier -- **Here**
 > 1. The best revenge is massive success. - Frank Sinatra
 > 1. Do not wait for opportunity.
 Create it. - Anonymous
 > 1. You Do not have to be great to start, but you have to start to be great. - Zig Ziglar